hyperledger/indy-hipe/text/0155-rich-schema-mapping/README.md

 as the corresponding Rich Schema.
 A Mapping may contain only a subset of the original Rich Schema's attributes.

+Every Mapping must have two default attributes required by any W3C compatible credential (see [W3C verifiable credential specification](https://www.w3.org/TR/vc-data-model)): `issuer` and `issuanceDate`.
+This allows to selectively disclose these attributes in the same way as other attributes from the schema.

 The value of every schema attribute in a Mapping object is an array of the following pairs:
 - encoding object (referenced by its `id`) to be used for representation of the attribute as an integer
 - rank of the attribute to define the order in which the attribute is signed by the Issuer.